 You are welcome to download the practice workbook from the link below.

-Find Value in Range
+3 Methods to Find Value in Range

 As we mentioned we will find value from a range using the movie dataset, let’s introduce a couple of fields that will hold the searching value and the output.

 Here, we have added two fields Find Value and Result distinct to the table.

 1. Find Value in Range Using MATCH Function

 The answer lies in the question.
 Haha!
 Yes, we mentioned the word “match”, and that is going to be the function to find the value in a range.